Source code for evomap.mapping._tsne

 EPSILON = 1e-12

-[docs]class TSNE(): def __init__( self, n_dims = 2, perplexity = 15, n_iter = 2000, stop_lying_iter = 250, early_exaggeration = 4, initial_momentum = .5, final_momentum = .8, eta = 'auto', n_iter_check = 50, init = None, verbose = 0, input_type = 'distance', max_halves = 5, tol = 1e-3, n_inits = 1, step_size = 1 ): self.n_dims = n_dims self.perplexity = perplexity self.n_iter = n_iter self.stop_lying_iter = stop_lying_iter self.early_exaggeration = early_exaggeration self.initial_momentum = initial_momentum self.final_momentum = final_momentum self.eta = eta self.n_iter_check = n_iter_check self.init = init self.verbose = verbose self.input_type = input_type self.max_halves = max_halves self.tol = tol self.n_inits = n_inits self.step_size = step_size self.method_str = "TSNE"
+[docs] class TSNE(): def __init__( self, n_dims = 2, perplexity = 15, n_iter = 2000, stop_lying_iter = 250, early_exaggeration = 4, initial_momentum = .5, final_momentum = .8, eta = 'auto', n_iter_check = 50, init = None, verbose = 0, input_type = 'distance', max_halves = 5, tol = 1e-3, n_inits = 1, step_size = 1 ): self.n_dims = n_dims self.perplexity = perplexity self.n_iter = n_iter self.stop_lying_iter = stop_lying_iter self.early_exaggeration = early_exaggeration self.initial_momentum = initial_momentum self.final_momentum = final_momentum self.eta = eta self.n_iter_check = n_iter_check self.init = init self.verbose = verbose self.input_type = input_type self.max_halves = max_halves self.tol = tol self.n_inits = n_inits self.step_size = step_size self.method_str = "TSNE"

-[docs] def fit_transform(self, X): if self.input_type == 'distance': # Note: When using sammon with pre-computed distances, note that # optimzation can sometimes be tricky (gradient norm increases # inverse proportionally to distance size.
-Thus, very small distances # can let the gradient explode).
-D = X elif self.input_type == 'vector': D = cdist(X,X) else: raise ValueError("Input type should be 'distance' or 'vector', not {0}".format(self.input_type)) # Get P-Matrix if self.verbose > 1: print("[TSNE] Calculating P matrix ...")
-P = _check_prepare_tsne(self, X) n_samples = P.shape[0] n_dims = self.n_dims # Initialize if self.init is None: init = np.random.normal(0,1,(n_samples, n_dims)) else: init = self.init # Set optimization arguments for early Exaggeration opt_args = { 'init': init, 'method_str': self.method_str, 'n_iter': self.stop_lying_iter, 'n_iter_check': self.n_iter_check, 'eta': self.eta, 'momentum': self.initial_momentum, 'start_iter': 0, 'min_grad_norm': self.tol, 'verbose': self.verbose, 'kwargs': {'P' : P*self.early_exaggeration} } Y, cost = gradient_descent_with_momentum(_kl_divergence, **opt_args) opt_args.update({ 'init': Y, 'n_iter': self.n_iter, 'momentum': self.final_momentum, 'start_iter': self.stop_lying_iter, 'kwargs': {'P': P} }) Y, cost = gradient_descent_with_momentum(_kl_divergence, **opt_args) self.Y_ = Y self.cost_ = cost best_cost = cost return self.Y_
+[docs] def fit_transform(self, X): """Fit the TSNE model and return the transformed coordinates.
+Parameters ---------- X : np.array of shape (n_samples, n_features) or (n_samples, n_samples) The input data.
+If `input_type` is 'vector', `X` should be the feature vectors of the samples.
+If `input_type` is 'distance', `X` should be the pairwise distance matrix.
+Returns ------- np.array of shape (n_samples, n_dims) The transformed coordinates in the reduced-dimensional space.
+Raises ------ ValueError If the `input_type` is not 'distance' or 'vector'. """ if self.input_type == 'distance': D = X elif self.input_type == 'vector': D = cdist(X,X) else: raise ValueError("Input type should be 'distance' or 'vector', not {0}".format(self.input_type)) # Get P-Matrix if self.verbose > 1: print("[TSNE] Calculating P matrix ...")
+P = _check_prepare_tsne(self, X) n_samples = P.shape[0] n_dims = self.n_dims # Initialize if self.init is None: init = np.random.normal(0,1,(n_samples, n_dims)) else: init = self.init # Set optimization arguments for early Exaggeration opt_args = { 'init': init, 'method_str': self.method_str, 'n_iter': self.stop_lying_iter, 'n_iter_check': self.n_iter_check, 'eta': self.eta, 'momentum': self.initial_momentum, 'start_iter': 0, 'min_grad_norm': self.tol, 'verbose': self.verbose, 'kwargs': {'P' : P*self.early_exaggeration} } Y, cost = gradient_descent_with_momentum(_kl_divergence, **opt_args) opt_args.update({ 'init': Y, 'n_iter': self.n_iter, 'momentum': self.final_momentum, 'start_iter': self.stop_lying_iter, 'kwargs': {'P': P} }) Y, cost = gradient_descent_with_momentum(_kl_divergence, **opt_args) self.Y_ = Y self.cost_ = cost return self.Y_

-[docs]def _calc_p_matrix(X, included, input_type, perplexity): from evomap.mapping.evomap import _utils # Import here to avoid circular dependency when initializing the module n = X.shape[0] if included is None: included = np.ones(n) if input_type == 'vector': X = X[included == 1, :] D = cdist(X, X) P = _utils._binary_search_perplexity(D.astype(np.float32), perplexity, 0) for i in range(n): if included[i] == 0: P = np.insert(P, i, 0*np.ones((1,P.shape[1])), 0) P = np.insert(P, i, 0*np.ones((1, P.shape[0])), 1) elif input_type == 'similarity': assert np.all(np.sum(X, axis = 0) != 0), "Zero Row(s) in Input Matrix" P = X elif input_type == 'distance': assert np.all(np.sum(X, axis = 0) != 0), "Zero Row(s) in Input Matrix" D = X D = D[included == 1, :][:, included == 1] P = _utils._binary_search_perplexity(D.astype(np.float32), perplexity, 0) for i in range(n): if included[i] == 0: P = np.insert(P, i, 0*np.ones((1,P.shape[1])), 0) P = np.insert(P, i, 0*np.ones((1, P.shape[0])), 1) P = cond_to_joint(P) P = np.maximum(P, EPSILON) np.fill_diagonal(P,0) assert np.all(np.isfinite(P)), "All probabilities should be finite. \ Check if object at index {0} has sufficient non-zero \ neighbors.".format(np.where(np.isfinite(P) == False)[0][0]) assert np.all(P >= 0), "All probabilities should be non-negative" assert np.all(P <= 1), ("All probabilities should be less than or equal \ to one") return P
+[docs] def _calc_p_matrix(X, included, input_type, perplexity): """Calculate the probability matrix (P-matrix) for t-SNE.
+The P-matrix is a joint probability distribution over pairwise similarities.
+Depending on the input type, this function calculates the matrix from either feature vectors, distance matrices, or similarity matrices.
+It also handles cases where certain rows are excluded from the calculation.
+Parameters ---------- X : ndarray of shape (n_samples, n_features) or (n_samples, n_samples) The input data, which can either be feature vectors (if `input_type` is 'vector'), a distance matrix (if `input_type` is 'distance'), or a similarity matrix (if `input_type` is 'similarity'). included : ndarray of shape (n_samples,), optional A binary array (0/1) indicating whether each sample should be included in the P-matrix calculation.
+If None, all samples are included by default. input_type : str Specifies the type of input.
+Should be one of {'vector', 'distance', 'similarity'}. perplexity : float The desired perplexity, used for tuning the distribution of the P-matrix.
+Perplexity determines the effective number of neighbors for each point.
+Returns ------- P : ndarray of shape (n_samples, n_samples) The joint probability distribution matrix over pairwise similarities.
+Raises ------ AssertionError If any rows of the input matrix contain only zeros, which would indicate invalid data for the calculation.
+ValueError If the input type is not recognized or if the P-matrix contains invalid values. """ from evomap.mapping.evomap import _utils # Import here to avoid circular dependency when initializing the module n = X.shape[0] if included is None: included = np.ones(n) if input_type == 'vector': X = X[included == 1, :] D = cdist(X, X) P = _utils._binary_search_perplexity(D.astype(np.float32), perplexity, 0) for i in range(n): if included[i] == 0: P = np.insert(P, i, 0*np.ones((1,P.shape[1])), 0) P = np.insert(P, i, 0*np.ones((1, P.shape[0])), 1) elif input_type == 'similarity': assert np.all(np.sum(X, axis = 0) != 0), "Zero Row(s) in Input Matrix" P = X elif input_type == 'distance': assert np.all(np.sum(X, axis = 0) != 0), "Zero Row(s) in Input Matrix" D = X D = D[included == 1, :][:, included == 1] P = _utils._binary_search_perplexity(D.astype(np.float32), perplexity, 0) for i in range(n): if included[i] == 0: P = np.insert(P, i, 0*np.ones((1,P.shape[1])), 0) P = np.insert(P, i, 0*np.ones((1, P.shape[0])), 1) P = cond_to_joint(P) P = np.maximum(P, EPSILON) np.fill_diagonal(P,0) assert np.all(np.isfinite(P)), "All probabilities should be finite. \ Check if object at index {0} has sufficient non-zero \ neighbors.".format(np.where(np.isfinite(P) == False)[0][0]) assert np.all(P >= 0), "All probabilities should be non-negative" assert np.all(P <= 1), ("All probabilities should be less than or equal \ to one") return P

-[docs]def _check_prepare_tsne(model, X): """ Check and, if necessary, prepare data for t-SNE.
-Parameters ---------- model: TSNE or EvoMap Model object.
-Returns ------ ndarray of shape (n_samples, n_samples) Prepared input data """ n_samples = X.shape[0] if model.eta == "auto": model.eta = n_samples / model.early_exaggeration model.eta = np.maximum(model.eta, 50) else: if not (model.eta > 0): raise ValueError("learning_rate 'eta' must be a positive number or 'auto'.")
+[docs] def _check_prepare_tsne(model, X): """Check and prepare the input data for t-SNE.
+This function validates and prepares the input data for t-SNE by calculating the appropriate learning rate (`eta`) and generating the P-matrix based on the input data.
+Parameters ---------- model : TSNE or EvoMap The t-SNE or EvoMap model instance.
+The function will check and set the learning rate (`eta`) and other parameters from this model.
+X : ndarray of shape (n_samples, n_features) or (n_samples, n_samples) The input data, which can be feature vectors or a distance matrix.
+Returns ------- P : ndarray of shape (n_samples, n_samples) The prepared P-matrix representing pairwise similarities.
+Raises ------ ValueError If the learning rate (`eta`) is invalid. """ n_samples = X.shape[0] if model.eta == "auto": model.eta = n_samples / model.early_exaggeration model.eta = np.maximum(model.eta, 50) else: if not (model.eta > 0): raise ValueError("learning_rate 'eta' must be a positive number or 'auto'.")
 P = _calc_p_matrix(X, included = None, input_type = model.input_type, perplexity = model.perplexity) return P

-[docs]@jit(nopython=True) def sqeuclidean_dist(Y): n = Y.shape[0] d = Y.shape[1] D = np.zeros((n,n)) for i in range(n): for j in range(n): for k in range(d): D[i,j] += (Y[i,k] - Y[j,k])**2 return D
+[docs] @jit(nopython=True) def sqeuclidean_dist(Y): """Calculate the pairwise squared Euclidean distance matrix.
+Parameters ---------- Y : np.ndarray of shape (n_samples, n_dims) The coordinates of the points in the low-dimensional space.
+Returns ------- D : np.ndarray of shape (n_samples, n_samples) The squared Euclidean distance matrix. """ n = Y.shape[0] d = Y.shape[1] D = np.zeros((n,n)) for i in range(n): for j in range(n): for k in range(d): D[i,j] += (Y[i,k] - Y[j,k])**2 return D

-[docs]@jit(nopython=True) def calc_q_matrix(Y, inclusions): """Calculate Q-Matrix of joint probabilities in low-dim space.
-Arguments: Y {np.ndarray} -- (n,2) array of map coordinates exclusions {np.ndarray} -- condensed-dist-mat indices for exclusions Returns: Q {np.ndarray} -- (n,n) array of joint probabilities in low-dim space. dist {np.ndarray} -- (n,n) array of squared euclidean distances """ n = Y.shape[0] if inclusions is None: inclusions = np.ones(n) dist = sqeuclidean_dist(Y) dist += 1 dist **= -1 # Mask non-included objects for idx in np.where(inclusions == 0)[0]: dist[idx, :] = 0 dist[:, idx] = 0 sum_dist = np.sum(dist) Q = np.maximum(dist/sum_dist, EPSILON) # Also return dist, to avoid recomputing it for the gradient return Q, dist
+[docs] @jit(nopython=True) def calc_q_matrix(Y, inclusions): """Calculate the Q-matrix of joint probabilities in low-dimensional space.
+The Q-matrix represents the joint probabilities in the low-dimensional space based on the pairwise Euclidean distances between points.
+A small constant is added to avoid division by zero.
+The method also allows excluding certain points from the calculation.
+Parameters ---------- Y : np.ndarray of shape (n_samples, n_dims) Array of map coordinates in the low-dimensional space. inclusions : np.ndarray of shape (n_samples,), optional A binary array where 1 indicates the point is included and 0 indicates the point is excluded from the probability matrix.
+If None, all points are included by default.
+Returns ------- Q : np.ndarray of shape (n_samples, n_samples) The joint probability matrix in the low-dimensional space. dist : np.ndarray of shape (n_samples, n_samples) The squared Euclidean distance matrix used to compute Q. """ n = Y.shape[0] if inclusions is None: inclusions = np.ones(n) dist = sqeuclidean_dist(Y) dist += 1 dist **= -1 # Mask non-included objects for idx in np.where(inclusions == 0)[0]: dist[idx, :] = 0 dist[:, idx] = 0 sum_dist = np.sum(dist) Q = np.maximum(dist/sum_dist, EPSILON) # Also return dist, to avoid recomputing it for the gradient return Q, dist

-[docs]@jit(nopython=True) def _kl_divergence_grad(Y, P, Q, dist): """ Calculate gradient of KL-divergence dC/dY.
-Arguments: Y {np.ndarray} -- (n,2) array of map coordinates P {np.ndarray} -- condensed-matrix of joint probabilities (high dim) Q {np.ndarray} -- condensed-matrix of joint probabilities (low dim) dist {np.ndarray} -- condensed-matrix of sq.euclidean distances Returns: dY {np.ndarray} -- (n,2) array of gradient values """ # Gradient: dC/dY (n_samples, n_dims) = Y.shape dY = np.zeros((n_samples, n_dims), dtype = np.float32) PQd = (P - Q) * dist for i in range(n_samples): dY[i] = np.dot(np.ravel(PQd[i]), Y[i] - Y) dY *= 4.0 return dY
+[docs] @jit(nopython=True) def _kl_divergence_grad(Y, P, Q, dist): """Calculate the gradient of the KL-divergence with respect to the low-dimensional coordinates.
+Parameters ---------- Y : np.ndarray of shape (n_samples, n_dims) Array of map coordinates in the low-dimensional space.
+P : np.ndarray of shape (n_samples, n_samples) The joint probability matrix in the high-dimensional space.
+Q : np.ndarray of shape (n_samples, n_samples) The joint probability matrix in the low-dimensional space. dist : np.ndarray of shape (n_samples, n_samples) The squared Euclidean distance matrix in the low-dimensional space.
+Returns ------- dY : np.ndarray of shape (n_samples, n_dims) The gradient of the KL-divergence with respect to the map coordinates. """ # Gradient: dC/dY (n_samples, n_dims) = Y.shape dY = np.zeros((n_samples, n_dims), dtype = np.float32) PQd = (P - Q) * dist for i in range(n_samples): dY[i] = np.dot(np.ravel(PQd[i]), Y[i] - Y) dY *= 4.0 return dY